serhattsnmz/cura-engine-env/Readme.md

 ## Running

 > **NOTE**
-> All printer default settings are hosted in `/printer-settings` folder, which is equal to [Cura Definitons](https://github.com/Ultimaker/Cura/tree/master/resources/definitions)
+> All printer default settings are hosted in `/printer-settings` folder, which is equal to [Cura Definitions Folder](https://github.com/Ultimaker/Cura/tree/master/resources/definitions)

 ```
 WITH DOCKER: